Small Business Owners: Use These Painting Tips to Maximize Visual Appeal

 Choose a color scheme.
 Select 2–3 complementary colors to create a cohesive look.
 For example, shades of blue and green, or red and yellow.
 Use the primary color on walls, the secondary on doors and trim.
 Accent with the third color in small details.

 Focus on focal points.
-Draw attention where you want it - to product displays, service areas or architectural details.
-Use a contrasting color, stencil designs or wall decals on these focal points.
+Draw attention where you want it—product displays, service areas, or architectural details.
+Use a contrasting color, stencil designs, or wall decals on these focal zones.

 Consider sheen.
-A matte or eggshell paint finish hides imperfections in walls better than a glossy sheen.
-Save glossy finishes for trim and doors.
+A matte or eggshell finish hides wall imperfections better than gloss.
+Save glossier sheens for trim and doors.

 Paint the ceiling.
-An accent color on the ceiling helps make a space appear more spacious.
-For small rooms, use the same color as walls, just a shade lighter.
+An accent color on the ceiling can make a room feel more spacious.
+In small spaces, use the wall color one shade lighter.

 Minimize clutter.
-A clean, uncluttered space will show off your new paint job and look more professional.
-Add storage furniture and regularly purge unnecessary items.
+A clean, uncluttered space showcases your new paint and looks more professional.
+Add storage and regularly purge unneeded items.

 Use wall decals.
-Reusable wall stickers are an easy, budget-friendly way to decorate.
-Place them strategically near seating areas or product displays.
-Change them up regularly to keep things fresh.
+Reusable decals are a fast, budget‑friendly way to decorate.
+Place them near seating areas or product displays and rotate them regularly to keep things fresh.

 How to Maintain Your New Paint Job Over Time